JacquesRabbit/StageGeyser/README.md

 The interpreter uses this property to inform its formatting of the Geyser markup contained within the rest of the section.
 If a `Type` is not defined within a section, it will default to `Stage`.
 A more detailed list of the available section types is available [below](#section-types)

-#### Section Name
+#### Name

-The `Name` property is used to inform StageGeyser what to use when referring to the section in the project navigator
+The `Name` property is used to inform StageGeyser what to use when labelling a section in UI, such as the project navigator.
+It has no effect on

+#### Numbers

+Can be set as `None`, `Self` or `Total` if the provided value is invalid, or if no value is provided.
+Controls whether StageGeyser lists

 ### Section Types